-This kind of agility doesn’t mean adapting to every trend.
+Agile digital transformation doesn’t mean adapting to every trend.
 It means setting up systems for visibility and carefully considering which technologies fit the needs of customers, as well as help employees work smarter.
 According to IDC, digitally enabled organizations create processes that “leverage their superior use of informational insights.”

 No matter where an organization is on its digital transformation journey, success depends on a top-down approach, which requires a delicate balancing act.
 Digital transformation should come from the CEO, but its execution relies heavily on buy-in and leadership from management.
 It requires change management as much as IT investment, and the “why” matters as much as the “what.”

 Just because you're implementing AI or RPA doesn't mean you're doing digital transformation.
 That's just another IT project."

 What digital transformation